The Skinny on Cholesterol: The completely False & Misleading Narrative Big Pharma Has sold you

 Ask your doctor to assess cardiometabolic risk, including ApoB, Lp(a), triglyceride to HDL ratio, hemoglobin A1c, insulin, glucose, and hs-CRP and even genetic tests that assess your genetic predispositions for abnormal cholesterol.
 Medical history, family history, and other potential biomarkers or imaging tests can provide a robust view of your risk.
 Currently, treatment decisions for lipid disorders mostly rely on measuring only total and LDL cholesterol, an approach that is outdated and inadequate for assessing disease risk and guiding treatment in the 21st century .

-Statins: An ineffective treatment with Risks and Side Effects
+Statins: A Dangerous, unnecessary, and ineffective treatment with Risks and Side Effects

 So, bringing things full circle, statins are a class of drugs sadly, over prescribed to lower cholesterol levels in the blood.
 They work by inhibiting an enzyme in the liver that's necessary for cholesterol production.
 While statins can somewhat lower “Bouyant” Type A LDL cholesterol (harmless and completely benign), they come with a range of potential side effects and long-term risks that should be considered.